mjpitz/mjpitz/content/blog/2020-09-30-slos-for-oss.md

 One of the benefits to publishing your FMEA is that it allows others to quickly understand failures within your system.
 This information is useful for writing runbooks, onboarding organizations, and determining service level indicators and objectives.

-I strongly believe that you can't reliably set SLOs until your system until it is in production.
+I strongly believe that you can't reliably set SLOs until your system is in production.
 Even once you're there, some platforms can provide stronger reliability guarantees than others.
 It's well-known a service's SLO cannot be greater than the product of its dependencies SLOs.
 Dependencies come in all shapes and sizes.